OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 Summary
 =======

-We have now implemented the mosaik Sim API for our simulator.
+We have now implemented the mosaik Sim-API for our simulator.
 The following listing combines all the bits explained above:

 .. literalinclude:: code/simulator_mosaik.py

-We can now start to write our first scenario, which is exactly what the next section is about.
+We can now start to write our first scenario, which we will do in the next section.